OpenKnowledgeMaps/Headstart/README.md

 - `npm run example:pubmed` will run the PubMed example
 - `npm run example:triple` will run the GoTriple example
-- `npm run example:covis` will run the CoVis example

 If everything has worked out, you should see the example visualization.